tintin1424/tintin1424/README.md

 Hi, I’m Tina!
-I'm a first-year Math of Computation major at UCLA.
+I'm a second-year Math of Computation major at UCLA.

-Looking for summer/fall 2022 internships; either paid or unpaid!
+Looking for fall 2022 / summer 2023 internships; either paid or unpaid!

 📫 You can find me at tinatjma@gmail.com -- would love to chat!